 Unlike some other European cities, once you had outside of the old town the beauty of Riga continues.
 Riga has an art nouveau district filled with beautiful buildings and a fantastic art nouveau museum.

 The Pardaugava district is full of colourful wooden houses.
-Kipsala is a small and exclusive island close to the old town of Riga that has some fantastic views.
+Kipsala is a small and exclusive island close to Riga’s old town with some fantastic views.

 And don’t miss a canal tour around Riga’s lovely city canal and Daugava River.
 It is a particularly nice way to see the Old Town and the beautiful wooden houses of Kipsala.